 The gospel is the power of God!
 If we truly believe in it, we will not hold back.
 Rather, we will boldly share as a servant of Christ—recognizing that proclaiming the gospel is the best way to love a broken world.

 Join the 2-week Bible study of gospel-centered Scripture passages.
-Download the reading guide for your individual time of study by clicking here.
+Download the free Bible study in the Library of Downloads.